jonathansillito/open-source-project-course/modules/collaborative/repositories-and-review.md

 ## Reflecting

-Submit a one page reflection on the following questions.
+Submit a one-page reflection on the following questions.
 There is no "right answer" here, but you will be graded on how insightful your answers are and the depth of understanding displayed.

 * What are the key parts of the collaboration processes used in your open source project?
 Why are they there?
 * What might differentiate a proposed contribution that is successful (i.e., accepted) from one that would not be successful?
+* How has this exercise helped you develop your skills relative to the module's learning outcomes, to
+  1. Effectively use (project-specific) collaboration tools and processes
+  2. Communicate clearly and persuasively about technical topics, while engaging constructively with feedback